orbbec/docs/OrbbecSDKv2_User_Guide/source/3_Application_Guide/ApplicationGuide.md

 ## Set Depth Gain

 To set the exposure for Depth, you need to turn off the Depth AE.
+Set Depth gain is equivalent to set IR Gain.

 ```c++
 // Disable AE